The most dangerous way to lose time is not to spend it having fun, but to spend it doing fake work. http://www.paulgraham.com/selfindulgence.html

 “Come on, what’s the point of…”

-I hesitated to acknowledge a fact that was thrown at my face; the fact that I was working less than 5 hours a week in a 40 hours full-time job.
+I was hesitated to acknowledge a fact that was thrown at my face; the fact that I was working less than 5 hours a week in a 40 hours full-time job.
 It’s clear that I wasn’t proud of the fact, hence my hesitation to admit it.

 What’s unclear to me is why I’m feeling this way.
 Do I feel morally wrong because it violates what people call as the work ethic?
 If yes, where is the sense of work ethic coming from, from myself or from others?